smaclell/smaclell.github.io/_drafts/exterminator-3-enter-the-comments.md

 Good comments are a great way to explain code that is hard to follow.
-When dealing with legacy code, be kind to other developers and leave comments based on what your learn.
+When dealing with legacy code, be kind to other developers and leave comments based on what you learn.
 Keep comments up-to-date, keep comments simple and keep comments explaining the why/unobvious behind the code.

 Happy commenting!